gridap/GridapMakie.jl/README.md

 open-source package ecosystem, [GridapMakie.jl](https://github.com/gridap/GridapMakie.jl) is born.
 As a part of the Google Summer of
 Code 2021 program, GridapMakie adopts [Makie.jl](https://github.com/JuliaPlots/Makie.jl) as a second visualization back-end for
 Gridap.jl simulations.
-This package is thought as a built-in tool to assess the user in their FE calculations with a smoother workflow in a higlhy intuitive API.
+This package is thought as a built-in tool to assess the user in their FE calculations with a smoother workflow in a highly intuitive API.

 # Installation